Events

 Biofluorescent Night Walks

-Monday 3rd November
+Monday 3 November 2025

 6:30pm to 8pm & 8:30 to 10:00pm

-Enjoy a nights stay at Dundreggan by booking a room directly using code GLOW20 for 20% off.
+Enjoy a night’s stay at Dundreggan by booking a room directly using code GLOW20 for 20% off.

 As seen in BBC news!
 After the last event’s popularity, we’re pleased to welcome back nature guide David Atthowe for an extraordinary adventure into the fascinating world of biofluorescence!
 Biofluorescence is a unique phenomenon where certain organisms emit light in different colors than the ones they absorb, and we will embark on a guided walk to discover this captivating natural phenomenon up close.